Skip to content ↓

 Expectations and Routines

-- P.E. days this term are: Monday – basketball (outdoors) and Friday – gymnastics (indoors).
-Please wear your full P.E. kit to school on Monday and Friday.
+- P.E. days this term are: Wednesday – Tennis and Friday – Football.
+Please wear your full P.E. kit to school on Wednesday and Friday.

-Reading books and reading records will be issued for children to bring home in the first week.
-We will expect children to read as much as possible at home (daily) as part of their weekly homework tasks.
+We expect children to read as much as possible at home (daily) as part of their weekly homework tasks.
 Reading records should be commented in by an adult a minimum of 3 times a week.
 Reading Records and reading books should be transferred between home and school every day.
 Please ensure Accelerated Reader quizzes are completed within 48 hours of finishing the book.
 See below for the links to assist with reading using apps and AR Quizzes.
 We expect every child to complete a minimum of 3 quizzes every term.

 Homework